Allan Taylor (snooker player)

-Allan Taylor (born 28 November 1984) is an English professional snooker player, who comes from Basildon, Essex but resides in Southend.
+Allan Taylor (born 28 November 1984) is an English former professional snooker player, who comes from Basildon, Essex but resides in Southend.
 He used to work at a police station in Birkenhead, supporting the police force by studying CCTV footage.

 Taylor turned professional in 2013 after being the sixth highest ranked amateur on the PTC Order of Merit, winning a tour card for the 2013–14 and 2014–15 seasons.
 He then remained on tour until 2019, however upon finishing outside the top 64 he lost his tour card and was unable to re-qualify for the tour through the 2019 Q School.

 He practices and prepares in St Mary's Mens Club.

 Career

 Debut season

 Taylor won just two matches during the 2013–14 season to end his first season on tour ranked world number 123.

 2014/2015 season

 Taylor lost 6–2 to Anthony McGill in the first round of the UK Championship.
 A few weeks later he beat Michael Holt 4–3 to qualify for the Indian Open, where he was defeated 4–3 by Li Hang in the first round.
 At the end of the season Taylor was the world number 107 which would have seen him lose his place on the tour, however he finished 62nd on the European Order of Merit which earned him one of the eight two-year cards on offer for non-qualified players.